akashdhruv/Para-Physics/README.md

 ### Important Information

-  1. This is version 2.0 of the software, previous versions can be found in the releases
+  1. This is version 2.0 of the software, previous versions can be found in the old releases
-  2. Single phase heat equation, Navier-Stokes and Poisson solver modules are working
+  2. The software can solve Incompressible Navier-Stokes and Heat advection diffusion equations for both singlephase and multiphase problems
-  3. Immersed boundary module is working
+  3. Immersed boundary method is implemented to compute flow over solid bodies
-  4. Conjugate heat transfer is in beta
-  5. AMR module not yet implemented
-  6. Multiphase module is in beta
+  4. Progress is underway to add new physics modules

 ### Parallelization Options